Dr. Pietro Bortoletto is a Reproductive Endocrinologist and Director of Reproductive Surgery at Boston IVF.

-Dr. Bortoletto was born in São Paulo, Brasil and raised in Miami, Florida by Brasilian & Italian parents.
+Dr. Bortoletto was born in São Paulo, Brasil, and raised in Miami, Florida, by Brazilian & Italian parents.
 He is fluent in both Portuguese and Spanish.
-He attended the University of Miami for college and then moved to Chicago, Illinois to attend the Northwestern University Feinberg School of Medicine.
+He attended the University of Miami for college and then moved to Chicago, Illinois, to attend the Northwestern University Feinberg School of Medicine.

-Dr. Bortoletto currently serves as the Interactive Associate in Chief for Fertility & Sterility as well as Media Editor for F&S Reports.
+Dr. Bortoletto currently serves as the Interactive Associate in Chief for Fertility & Sterility and Media Editor for F&S Reports.
 His research interest center around making fertility treatment safer, improving the patient experience, and better understanding how to make fertility care more effective.
 He has published more than 60 peer-reviewed papers as well as multiple reviews and book chapters.

-Dr. Bortoletto sees patients at Boston IVF Stoneham & Waltham as well as via telemedicine.
+Dr. Bortoletto sees patients at Boston IVF Stoneham & Waltham via telemedicine.

 Why did you choose to become a fertility expert?